Learn how to organize metrics with metric groups.

 For example, you might reorganize a chart of accounts from an accounting integration or group the web visits from multiple web properties to add up to a holistic view of your web presence.

-Navigate to Grouping from the main account navigation to get started.
+Navigate to Grouping from the main workspace navigation to get started.

 Add a section

 Sections are the highest level of organizing groups.
 As a best practice, you can use sections to separate groupings from various integrations (although it's important to note you can also mix metrics from different integrations in the same group).